cristianmeelo/organo/README-EN.md

 ## 🔨 Project features

 Organo is a team and collaborator manager prototype.
-In it, you can create teams, define colors for each team, add and delete collaborators to the teams, and even favorite them!
+In it, you can create teams, define edit colors for each team, add and delete collaborators to the teams, and even favorite them!
 This project emphasizes componentization, in addition to working with forms, it explores the idea of ​​an application and development of the input type `color`.

 ## ⚙️ Techniques and technologies used